harish2rb/utbiome/README.md

 A web application built using ArcGIS js.
 This application uses ArcGIS js API to read environmental variables collected across UT campus.
+The folder structure is
+  \css
+  \js
+  \d3
+  \index.html
+  \utbiomedata.html
+  \utbiomemaps.html
+  \utbiometeam.html

+The css has the revelent css files used in the project The js has the js that reads the csv and makes the magic with the maps The d3 folder is a minified version of d3 http://d3js.org/ The index.html is the main page the utbiomedata, utbiomemap and utbiometeam names pretty much tell what they are.